afroze9/afroze9.github.io/src/content/writing/batch-custom-reports.md

 - It didn’t require touching regulated production code
 - It fit how support teams actually worked

-Sometimes the right solution is not a distributed system — it’s just a tool that saves people time.
+Sometimes the right solution is not a distributed system, it’s just a tool that saves people time.

 ## Things I’d Do Differently Now